-I like to uses 606090 106090 or 126090 cell's because the are a nice size.
+I like to use 606090 106090 or 126090 cell's because the are a nice size.
 6X60x90mm, 10x60x90mm or 12x60x90mm the capacity should be around 4000-6000 or 8000mAh.
-Simply connect the battery to the input pins of the TeensyBat mainboard, there is a battery protection circuit on the mainboard, but it is wise to have a 2-3A fuse on the battery terminal.
-MIND + and - connections!
+Simply connect the battery to the input pins of the TeensyBat mainboard, there is a battery protection circuit on the mainboard.
+But for good measure it is best to apply as small glass fuse of about 2A directly to the plus terminal of the battery.
+Please mind + and - connections!

-The microphone PCB is placed on the right angled header in such a way that the bottom of the microhone PCB is touching the mainboard.
+The microphone Is an extremely important part of the detector.
+PCB is placed on the right angled header in such a way that the bottom of the microphone PCB is almost touching the mainboard.
 You could choose to solder only one pin so you can adjust it easily when trying it in the enclosure.
 Be sure to clip the pins at the front as short as possible so the microphone board can touch the inside of the enclosure.